-The vehicle's 12 V system is powered by a starter battery in the floor next to the driver's seat.
+The vehicle's 12 V system is powered by a starter battery.
 The vehicle's 12 V system is used for the vehicle's traffic functions.

 Certain models have a heated mat on the floor under the driver's seat.
 The starter battery is accessed by taking up the heated mat.